 The point on the body is called "Shu-xue" or acupuncture point (acupoint).
 The ancient Chinese discovered 361 acupoints in humans and 173 acupoints in animals.

 Modern research shows that acupoints are located in the areas where there is a high density of free nerve endings, mast cells, small arterioles, and lymphatic vessels.
 Most acupoints are motor points.
-A great number of studies indicate that the stimulation of acupoints induces the release of beta-endorphins, serotonin, and other neurotransmitters.
+A great number of studies indicate that the stimulation of acupoints induces the release of endogenous opioids like beta-endorphins, serotonin, and other neurotransmitters.

 The US National Institutes of Health's National Library of Medicine (www. pubmed.gov) has a total of 34,561 research papers regarding acupuncture and 505 animal specific articles as of February 2021.